DPontzious/Bamazon/README.md

 [img](Bamazon/images/fifthPhoto.png)

 Finally you can choose to add a new item
-You will be prompted tp enter info about that item Then the information will be added to the list
+You will be prompted to enter info about that item Once you enter info on the item if will be displayed to the table